Batai virus

-Batai orthobunyavirus (BATV) is a RNA virus belonging to order Bunyavirales, genus Orthobunyavirus.
+Batai virus (BATV) is a RNA virus belonging to the genus Orthobunyavirus.

 Introduction

 Batai virus (BATV) is an enveloped, single-stranded, negative sense RNA genome.
-It is a member of the genus Orthobunyavirus and belongs to the order Bunyavirales; it was first isolated from Culex mosquitoes in Malaysia in 1955.
+It is a member of the genus Orthobunyavirus.
+It was first isolated from Culex mosquitoes in Malaysia in 1955.
 Evidence from serological surveillance and virus isolation shows that this virus is widely distributed around the world.
 Similar to other orthobunyaviruses it contributes to both human and animal disease.
 In humans it has been noted in causing severe fever, and in bovines has been associated with premature birth, birth defects, and increased abortion rates.
 It is transmitted through mosquito bites, ticks, and biting midges, and occurs from cold to tropical regions of Africa, Asia, and Europe.